gdbroman/broman.blog/_posts/2020-07-12-no-roof-over-head-no-ground-under-foot.md

 To be able to go through periods of feeling naked and unsure.

-In zen they call it having “no roof over head, no ground under foot”.
+In zen they call it having _“no roof over head, no ground under foot”_.

 Because the prerequisite for clarity is confusion.
 The greatest insights must come from equally great ignorance.

 But you gotta be willing to discard your own beliefs.

-> In order to get strong, you first need the humility of being weak.
+In order to get strong, you first need the humility of being weak.
->

 > To get what you want you have to deserve what you want.
 >
 > The world is not yet a crazy enough place to reward a whole bunch of undeserving people.